 Regular phone numbers (also 10-digits in the U.S.) were originally built by the U.S. carrier community for Person to Person (P2P) text messaging.
 As the name suggests, this is where a person texts another person from their mobile device.
 Shortcodes, which are five or six-digit numbers, were introduced more than a decade ago for A2P messaging.

-That said, up until a couple of years ago, it was also possible for businesses to leverage P2P messaging to carry out bulk texting.
+That said, up until a couple of years ago, it was also possible for businesses to leverage P2P messaging to send a few hundred messages.
 However, this resulted in A2P traffic being mixed with P2P traffic, making it difficult for carrier networks to protect consumers from spam.

 In 2019/2020, the major U.S. carrier networks, like Verizon and AT&T, began to migrate to A2P 10DLC.
 The programme gives carriers more power in identifying reputable senders, and of course, those sending unsolicited texts.
 Spam texts are rife in the U.S. - the number has grown in the last few years, with an average of 14.7 spam text messages being received (per person) per month in 2020.